makerdao/community/faqs/stability-fee.md

 The Stability Fee is continuously compounding interest at a growth rate of x% per second.
 When the Stability Fee is set to 2%, for example, it will be accumulating at 1.0000000006279371924910298109948‬% per second, meaning that at the end of year one the user will owe exactly 2% on the principal.
 Assuming the user put in 100 Dai, at the end of year one they would have 102.00, and at the end of year two, they would have 104.04.

-Technical documentation about how Rates work in the Maker Protocol can be [found here.](https://docs.makerdao.com/smart-contract-modules/rates-module)
+Technical documentation about how Rates work in the Maker Protocol can be found in the [Rates Module](https://docs.makerdao.com/smart-contract-modules/rates-module) section of our Documentation Portal.

 ## What does the system do with the collected fees?